Planning Projects On The Homestead

 This is the part that I am most excited to share with you because it will turn this list into a full plan that you can follow along with.

-Go through each and every project that you plan to accomplish this year and write down an estimated cost of what you will need money-wise to complete it.
-Be sure to take advantage of what materials you have on hand and only purchase what is necessary.
+Go through each month and look at one project at a time.
+Write down an estimated cost of what you will need money-wise to complete it.

+Be sure to take consider any materials you have on hand that you can use to save on money.
 We are homesteaders, after all, and that means spending money on supplies is only used as a last resort.

 Scrap wood works great to build a chicken roost or old tires will work perfectly for a climbing gym for your goats.
 Do a visual inventory of what you have and see if you can use anything for an upcoming project you have scheduled.